BMW Driver Was Doing 'Burn Out' In H2oi Golf Cart Crash That Hurt Dad: Prosecutor

 A 22-year-old man from Linden has been arrested in connection with a golf cart crash that left a 31-year-old dad hurt during the H2oi weekend meet-up in Wildwood, authorities said.

-Eryk R. Wnek was doing a "burn out" in his 2020 BMW when he collided with the golf cart, operated by Erhan Bayram, of Williamstown around 9:23 p.m. on Rio Grande and Park Boulevard around 9:20 p.m.
+Eryk R. Wnek was doing a "burn out" in his 2020 BMW when he collided with another vehicle and then the golf cart, operated by Erhan Bayram, of Williamstown around 9:23 p.m. on Rio Grande and Park Boulevard around 9:20 p.m.
 Saturday, Sept.
 24, Cape May County Prosecutor Jeffrey H. Sutherland and Chief Robert Regalbuto of the Wildwood Police Department said.

 Bayram was airlifted to the Atlantic City Medical Center to be treated for his injuries, they said.
 His fiance, Jessica Klepacz, and four juveniles who were passengers in the low-speed vehicle were treated for non-life-threatening injuries.
 Bayram was listed in critical but stable condition in the hospital, according to Sutherland.